 How to Install a Kalamazoo Outdoor Kitchen

-We have put together a comprehensive guide to ensure the installation of your Kalamazoo outdoor kitchen goes smoothly.
-Read on for important information about how to prepare the site before the kitchen is delivered, accepting delivery and unpacking the products, and detailed instructions for installing the outdoor kitchen.
-You can also download the full outdoor kitchen installation guide PDF.
+Here is a comprehensive guide to installing your Kalamazoo outdoor kitchen.
+You’ll find information about preparing the site before the kitchen is delivered, accepting delivery, and unpacking the products.
+There’s also detailed instructions for installing the outdoor kitchen.
+To help everything go smoothly, we recommend you download the full outdoor kitchen installation guide PDF

 1. Before Your Kitchen is Delivered